NEUROINFORMATICS-GROUP-FAV-KIV-ZCU/MoBio/README.md

 ### Node.js

-Node.js verion 0.12.2 is required for hooks.
+Node.js verion 0.12.2 is required for the used node modules.

 * Download and install [Node.js 0.12.2](https://nodejs.org/download/release/v0.12.2/)